-When used as the simulation program for ABC estimation, fsc26 has a built-in procedure to sample parameters from prior distributions.
-The principle is very much the same as that implemented in ABCToolBox (Wegmann et al. 2010), using a template file (.tpl) where parameters to be sampled are input as keyword, and an estimation file (.est) where parameter distributions are fully specified.
-Such a way to simulate data is invoked e.g. with the following command line arguments which tells fsc26 to use the template file 1popDNArand.tpl and the estimation 1popDNArand.est to generate 10 simulations for each of the 1000 sets of randomly drawn parameter values.
+When used as the simulation program for ABC estimation, fsc27 has a built-in procedure to sample parameters from prior distributions.
+The principle is very much the same as that implemented in ABCToolBox (Wegmann et al. 2010), using a template file (\.tpl) where parameters to be sampled are input as keyword, and an estimation file (\.est) where parameter distributions are fully specified.
+Such a way to simulate data is invoked e.g. with the following command line arguments fsc27 -t 1popDNArand.tpl -n10 -e 1popDNArand.est -E 1000 which tells fsc27 to use the template file 1popDNArand.tpl and the estimation 1popDNArand.est to generate 10 simulations for each of the 1000 sets of randomly drawn parameter values.